 Our ditty bags are made to order.
 Each is unique but shares the basic construction of the one shown.
 They are all completely handmade using the traditional techniques of historical sailors.
-We sew them with a sail needle from 19th century England and the bags feature all natural materials including hemp from Sweden.
+We sew them with a sail needle from 19th century England and the bags feature all natural materials.
 The fancy lanyard used as a handle includes traditional knots such as Turk’s head knots, Mathew Walker knots, and Star knots.
 The particular knots used will vary.

 – The body of the bag is 11 inches tall, the diameter is 6 inches.